petsan/generation-paycheck/README.md

 Create a JSON file with the entire payroll for the week

 OVERACHIEVER:
-Make web application that does ALL of the above ($25 Gift Card, courtesy of ME)
+Make a WEB application that does ALL of the above ($25 Gift Card, courtesy of ME)

 HAVE FUN and REACH OUT if you get stuck for more than 20 MINUTES